SergeyNaumenko/rsclone/README.md

 3. Run 'npm install' command in the client directory ./client
 4. Start project with 'npm start' command in the home directory

-You can check auth data from backend http://localhost:5000/api/auth/data

 If you have any questions, don't hesitate to contact us.

 Have a nice day!